This workshop is part of the summer celebration series: Healing Earth

 Julie Vachon is a woman of mixed ancestry who has been on a healing journey since 1995.
 With the help of wonderful elders and many ceremonies Julie has been able to overcome many challenges.
 The drum called to her and helped her find her voice, grow spiritually, and connect with her ancestry.
 She has developed a deep connection with Spirit and follows that guidance.
 Julie has become intuitive and compassionate to the needs of others.
 She is passionate about working with women, leading circles, workshops, and ceremonies.
 Julie receives ongoing teachings and traditional knowledge from Indigenous elders.
 She is also learning plant medicine from various herbalists.
 Julie has been teaching at Wintergreen since 2014.

 Saturday, July 22: Drum Making for Adults – $295 + HST – Includes all materials, facilities, snacks, and lunch for July 22, as well as the drum awakening ceremony on Saturday, July 29

 Saturday, July 29: Drum Awakening | Community Potluck Lunch and Drum Circle — Potluck lunch — no charge

-Participants who would like to stay overnight at Wintergreen pay an additional fee for accommodations.
+Participants who would like to stay overnight at Wintergreen pay an additional fee for accommodations, beginning at $85 + HST.
 Accommodations range from shared rooms to cabins and private rooms.
 Dinners and breakfasts are included in the accommodation rates for rooms and cabins.